 Many people will say their main social problem is shyness.
-It's a concept that encompasses a bunch of issues.
-There are several, slightly different, definitions of it as well.
+It's a concept that encompasses a bunch of sub-issues.
+There are several slightly different definitions of it.
 It varies from person to person too, but in general shyness can include the following:

 Components of shyness

 - Being hesitant, inhibited, or untalkative in certain social situations.